 Hello everyone!
 My name is Komila Kholmatova.
-I was born in “the pearl of Central Asia” Ferghana, Uzbekistan.
+I was born and raised in “the pearl of Central Asia” Ferghana, Uzbekistan.
 The city gained the title for its beauty, picturesque view and for being completely surrounded by mountains.
-I spent half of my childhood in Moscow, Russia and lived there for 6 years.
 I came to US 2 years ago to study and chase my dreams.
-I am junior at Honors College at Florida International University.
+I am a part of Honors College at Florida International University.
 I am pursuing my Bachelor’s degree in International business with a focus on a certificate in Social Media and E-Marketing Analytics.
 In the future I hope to run my own business and create my brand.
 I really love traveling, getting to know new people, trying new food, painting and listening to music.
 My passion for travelling and discovering new places contributed to my decision to take Miami in Miami class and learn more about this beautiful and diverse city.

 Deering as Text

 By Komila Kholmatova of Florida International University at Deering Estate, 2 September 2020.

 Yes, maybe I am alien to this land but there is something that unites us all, and this is the very land, the rich history of our ancestors, and their lived lives that lie in this land.
 Arriving from a distant country of Uzbekistan, I was able to find something native on this land, which not only surprised me but pleased me – Islamic details on the architecture of the buildings.
 At that moment I felt some kind of warmth inside as if the place smiled and warmly greeted me.
 I think each of us felt this but in our own way because the land on which we stood, the land of the Deering Estate, the land of Miami, is so diverse, rich in history, rich in resources, unique nature, and most importantly warm in an atmosphere that everyone can feel and find it like a home.
 I felt connected and I tried to live through history as Professor J.W.
 Bailly told us.